 Together with Management, the Board continues to identify opportunities relevant to the long-term success of the Company.
+The Board considers ESG factors as one of the top priorities in SFL's business strategy and drives the materiality assessment.
+The board also sets the direction for SFL's sustainability strategies.

 This year, we re-validated the material ESG factors that were identified previously as of high importance to our business and stakeholders.
 The Sustainability Steering Committee ("SSC") continues to support the Board in overseeing the management and monitoring of these factors.
+The considerations and priorities taken into account in choosing the relevant material ESG factors focus on the development of our business, the well-being of our employees, the experience of our customers, and the impacts to our environment.